Do you want to learn what things do in San Andres, Colombia?

 Is San Andres Safe?

-You can read more about safety in Colombia but San Andres is a safe place and it’s one of the many reasons Colombian families travel to the island for vacation time and time again.
+You can read more about safety in Colombia while reading this blog, but San Andres is a safe place and it’s one of the many reasons Colombian families travel to the island for vacation time and time again.

 I heard stories of tourists who had been robbed (mostly theft and late-night muggins) but these types of incidents can be easily avoided.